Akshay Kumar, Ranveer Singh, & Ajay Devgn In Rohit Shetty's Cop Universe: Glimpse Video Goes Viral!

 Singham, the first installment of Rohit Shetty's cop universe which hit the theatres in 2011 is the official remake of Tamil blockbuster Singam, which features Suriya in the title role.
 Singham Returns, the sequel which was released in 2014 was inspired by the popular Malayalam film Ekalavyan, which had Suresh Gopi in the lead role.

-The third installment of the cop universe, Simmba hit the theatres in December 2018.
+The third installment of the cop universe, Simmba was released on December 28, 2018.
 The movie, which is an adaptation of Telugu blockbuster Temper, featured Ranveer Singh and Sara Ali Khan in the lead roles.

 Also Read: